Mera Peak Climbing

 - Head torch, or small torch, plus spare batteries.

-- A small light weight and quick drying towel.
+- A small lightweight and quick-drying towel.

-- ater bottle and water purification tables
+- water bottle and water purification tablets

 - Sleeping bag and silk liner